stefanoborini/vai/RATIONALE.rst

 A most frequent question I've been asked is "why not NeoVim?".
-Before starting vai, and more or less a month before the annoucement of neovim, I put my nose in the vim source code.
-Here are my findings
+Before starting vai, and more or less a month before the annoucement of neovim, I put my nose in the vim source code to see if I could implement the features I wanted directly into vim.
+Here were my findings

    - It's completely in C, and not good C because of portability considerations and an old programming style.
 Adding any of the features I want to that is